 - The Hermitage.
 Did you know that a US President once lived in Nashville?
-President Andrew Jackson, the famous and controversial president resided at the Hermitage that can still be visited today.
+President Andrew Jackson, the famous and controversial president, resided at the Hermitage which can still be visited today.
 I highly recommend the tour.
 They have preserved the house and artifacts from life in that day.
 Incredible.

 The business climate in Nashville is appealing to businesses.
 Many businesses are being started or moving here from other states.
-This is due to a low corporate tax rate, low property taxes, no state income tax.
+This is due to a low corporate tax rate, low property taxes, and no state income tax.
 The major industries include healthcare, music, supply chain management, manufacturing, and corporate operations.
-Nashville is one of the fastest growing regions in the USA and the skyline proves it (it’s filled with cranes!).
+Nashville is one of the fastest-growing regions in the USA, and the skyline proves it (it's filled with cranes!).

 What is the Most Popular Part of Nashville?